Balancing the Root Chakra

 As you breathe, feel your center of gravity in this low center of your body.
 Your life force is here; just be still and notice it.
 Sometimes we mistake activity for life force.
 It is helpful to recognize that your life force is within you and not in the busy whirlwind of your days.

 When you have a healthy relationship with your root chakra, you feel grateful for your body, recognizing that it is the physical home of your soul.

 If you are not at peace in your body, what changes can you make to feel good about it?

 Can you view the physical changes that come with aging as a natural part of life?

 Are you surviving or flourishing on the spectrum between poverty and abundance?
 If you are thriving, you feel secure that you will always have as much as you need.

 Feeling secure now is often linked to how safe you felt as a small child.
 Psychologist Erik Erickson’s stages of development tell us that the first stage—trust versus mistrust—is closely related to your root chakra development.

-When an infant gets what he or she needs consistently, the world feels secure.
+When an infant consistently gets what he or she needs, the world feels secure.
 If caregivers withhold or delay what the baby needs, first chakra imbalances can occur.

 Repeat the following Root Chakra affirmations.
 Do they ring true for you?
 I am: